gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this context, we also fixed the incorrect handling of the `artifact` attribute for [module exclude rules](http://ant.apache.org/ivy/history/latest-milestone/ivyfile/exclude.html).
 For more information see [GRADLE-3147](https://issues.gradle.org/browse/GRADLE-3147).

+### Changes in application plugin

+With the application plugin applied, `gradle assemble` will now also build the application distributions (application zip and tar) and not only the `jar`.

 ### Manually declared facets in eclipse-wtp plugin

 In previous Gradle versions, declaring a custom facet for `eclipse.wtp` caused the default facets to be removed.